 The selection of plant material used in this study was based on the factors like availability, effectiveness against stored insect pests and earlier research carried out on the plants.
 Citrus reticulata were selected for the present study.

-Orange fruits were purchased from local market of Agra.
-The oranges were washed with tap water and the peel was separated and cut into small pieces and shade- dried for 92 hrs.
-The dried peels were pounded with mortar and pestle to make coarse powder and stored it in a air-tight container for further use (Gotmare and Gade, 2018).
+Orange fruits were purchased from the local market of Agra.
+The oranges were washed with tap water, and the peel was separated,cut into small pieces, and shade- dried for 92 hrs.
+The dried peels were pounded with a mortar and pestle to make a coarse powder and stored it in an airtight container for further use (Gotmare and Gade, 2018).

-Figure 1 – Orange peel powder
+Figure – 1, Orange peel powder

 3. Bioassay

-150 gm of maize grains and glass jars were sterilized in the oven at 70º C for an hour (Mesbahm et al. 2018).
+150 gm of maize grains and glass jars were sterilized in an oven at 70º C for 1 hour (Mesbahm et al. 2018).
 30 gm sterilized maize grains were mixed with the five different concentration of citrus peel powder for 1, 1.5, 2 and 2.5% (w/w = weight of powder/ weight of maize grains) in the 125 ml flask and manually shook for 30 second.
 The treated maize grains were carried onto the sterilized jars after which

-10 pairs of adult weevil were released in the jar and then covered the mouth of jar with muslin cloth held by rubber band to prevent any escaping of weevil.
-A control treatment was also set- up in which no powder was added.
+10 pairs of adult weevils were released into each jar, and the mouth of each jar was covered with muslin cloth secured by a rubber band to prevent any escape of weevils.
+A control treatment was also set- up, in which no powder was added.
 The treatments were replicated three times (Asmanizar et al. 2012).

-Figure -2, Bioassay for mortality and weight loss in orange peel treated maize grains
+Figure – 2, Bioassay for mortality and weight loss in orange peel treated maize grains

 Assessment of mortality

-For the mortality, the number of dead insects was counted at 1, 3, 7, 14 and 21 day after treatment.
+For the mortality, the number of dead insects were counted at 1, 3, 7, 14 and 21 days after treatment.
 Rice weevil mortality was calculated by using Abbott’s formula (1925):

 Percentage of corrected mortality =